 When the server is running in standalone fashion or as a service based on your configuration, try to connect to it from the mysql interactive command-line utility.

-environment variable to the configuration you selected earlier
+MTR_VS_CONFIGenvironment variable to the configuration you selected earlier (or use the

 ./mysql-test-run.pl --force --timershell>